TheArticKilla/TDAT3025-Anvendt-maskinl-ring-med-prosjekt/README.md

 ### [Task B](/Øving-3/task-b.py)
 Adds an extra dense layer to the previous model.
 Now achieving 98.0% accuracy.
 ### [Task C](/Øving-3/task-c.py)
 Further expands the model form a and b, by adding a Dropout layer.
-Further increasing the accuracy to ??%.
+Now achieving an accuracy of 98.0%.
 ### [Task D](/Øving-3/task-d.py)
 This time, we use a convoluted neaural network on the Fashion MNIST dataset, instead of the standard MNIST set.
-This model achieves an accuracy of ??%
+This model achieves an accuracy of 88.0%